JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “There can’t be a doubt about it,” answered the Sergeant.
 “Ask Mr. Betteredge.”

-It was no use asking ME.
-All they got out of ME was, “Good-night.”
+It was no use asking _Me_.
+All they got out of _Me_ was, “Good-night.”

 “Bother the money!” says Mrs. Yolland.
 With these words, she appeared to lose all command over herself; and, making a sudden snatch at the